socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

         TextField
        SubmitButton
 [VO]
-And this 'login' page can become a 'register' page by simply adding a few more instances of that Textfield component!
+And now, with this modular, component based style of design, if we want to add a Register Form, which is very similar to a login form, we can just add a few more instances of that Textfield component!

+[SC]
+register page
+[VO]

+And then. once again, reuse our Header and just drop in the RegisterForm in place of the login form and just like that, we have a register page, where we can redirect users who don't have an account yet.

 [SC]